Web3Auth/.github/profile/README.md

 # Web3Auth

 Web3Auth is a pluggable auth infrastructure for Web3 wallets and applications.
 It streamlines the onboarding of both mainstream and crypto native users under a minute by providing experiences that they're most comfortable with.

 With support for all social logins, web & mobile native platforms, wallets and other key management methods, Web3Auth results in a standard cryptographic key provider specific to the user and application.

-## Features

-Seemless Onboarding: Our social login flows are indistinguishable from Web2.0 logins, contributing to greatly improved user experience and onboarding.
-Non-custodial Public Key Infrastructure: The user is always in control of ownership and access to their cryptographic key pair.
-Login services only ever have access to one share, and thus it's not possible for the provider to retrieve the user's private key on their own.
-Whitelabel: Customize Web3Auth's UI such that it blends directly into your application Web and native mobile: Web3Auth works both on web as well as mobile out of the box, with native and hybrid applications supported.
-Using your existing auth/userbase: Plug in to your existing userbase or auth.
-Zero migration necessary.
-Integrable in 5 minutes - That’s it!

 ## How can I use Web3Auth?

 ---